e40/emacs-mail-client/README.md

 mail into different *inboxes*.
 The rules were written in Perl and were fairly concise.

 I used the Perl-based filter for some time.
-Then later in the 90's I had a promising young programming working for me and, being at a Common Lisp company, I wanted a CL version of the Perl filter.
-So, Ahmon Dancy wrote the CL version of the Perl script, and **mailfilter** was born.
-The CL version uses rules in Common Lisp, obviously, and that was nice for me because it had the power of CL (macros and more).
+Then later in the 90's Ahmon Dancy wrote a Common Lisp version of the Perl script, and **mailfilter** was born.
+The Common Lisp version features rules in Common Lisp, obviously.
 Look at *mailfilter.cl* in the repo to see what the rules look like.
 This is the actual rules I use for my personal email.
 The ones for work are a lot more complex, but contain things which I don't want to make public.

 I used the system in this state for another 15 years, when I really needed something better to manage the large number of balls I was keeping in the air.
-The problem: my **+inbox** tended to grow large over time and I'd lose track of all the messages in my various other inboxes.
-Not only that, I would periodically have to spend several hours cleaning up my **+inbox**.
+The problem: my **+inbox** tended to grow large over short periods of time and I'd lose track of all the messages in my various other inboxes.
+Not only that, I would have to periodically spend several hours cleaning up my **+inbox**.
 It was really painful.

 The first thing I did was write an Emacs mode for looking at the inboxes.
 Instead of looking at my **+inbox**, I could look at a